PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 ## Project Based Learning - Creative Brief
 In block A, you explored various themes around digital transformation such as business intelligence using Power BI; and critically examined applications of AI and digital technologies to existing businesses processes.
 In this block, you will take on a more hands-on approach towards improving a business process using digital transformation.
 In particular, you will explore one specific role within the theme of digitalisation - **the Data Analyst** – and help **Banijay** improve their business processes using data, mathematics, and machine learning.

-> **The client, [Banjay Group]**(https://banijaybenelux.com/), has approached you – the Data Analyst – with the aim to analyse their current TV viewership metrics and present a plan to improve their data usage (with multiple sources) and ultimately, increase their TV ratings.
+> The client, [Banjay Group](https://banijaybenelux.com/), has approached you – the Data Analyst – with the aim to analyse their current TV viewership metrics and present a plan to improve their data usage (with multiple sources) and ultimately, increase their TV ratings.

 Below you will find the **project requirements**, but there will be an opportunity for you to clarify any questions you may have about the project directly with a stakeholder from Banijay during the **project kick off meeting on Wednesday 23rd November 2022 **(trip details to follow).